 How to Make Pecan Pie Cheesecake

-The crust of this pie is one of my all time favorite and it uses a very fun ingredient: Vanilla wafers!
-Those cookies, combined with brown sugar and melted butter make a really great tasting homemade crust.
+The crust of this pie is one of my all time favorites… graham cracker crust.
+Those graham crackers combined with brown sugar and melted butter make a really great tasting homemade crust.

-To start, set your oven to 350 degrees, then use Pam baking spray to grease a 9″ springform pan and for extra protection add a round piece of parchment paper at the bottom of the pan.
+- Set your oven to 350 degrees, then use baking spray to grease a 9″ springform pan

-Secondly, gently press the crumb base into the pan using a spoon or your hands.
-Be sure to have the crust go at least 1″ up the sides of the pan.
+- Gently press the crumb base into the pan using a spoon or your hands.

-Next, place the crust into the oven for 10 minutes or until light brown.
-Once done, take it out of the oven and allow it to rest and cool on a wire rack.
+- Next, place the crust into the oven for 10 minutes or until light brown.

 Pecan Pie Filling:

-To start, in a medium saucepan, add in the butter, sugar, and corn syrup and combine over med-high heat until melted and the sugar is dissolved.
+- In a medium saucepan, add in the butter, sugar, and corn syrup and stir over med-high heat until melted and the sugar is dissolved.

-To start, in the bowl of a standing mixer, add in the cream cheese and beat using a paddle attachment for 5-6 minutes until light and fluffy while using a rubber spatula to remove excess off the sides of the bowl.
+- In the bowl of a standing mixer, add in the cream cheese and beat using a paddle attachment for 5-6 minutes until light and fluffy.

-Next, add the filling into the pan and shake gently to remove air bubbles.
+- Next, add the cheesecake mixture into the pan and shake gently to remove air bubbles.

-Finally, transfer the recipe to a wire rack to cool thoroughly, then put the cheesecake in the fridge for 6 hours or overnight for the best results.
+- Finally, transfer the recipe to a wire rack to cool thoroughly, then put the cheesecake in the fridge to chill for 6 hours or overnight for the best results.

 On top of that layer, you’ve got the yummy pecan pie!
 When making this, one tip to cut pecans without them fly off of the cutting board, is to put them into a bowl and use a pasty cutter to chop.
 So smart!

-To begin, in a medium saucepan, add in the butter and brown sugar and cook on med-high heat until smooth and fully melted.
+- In a medium saucepan, melt in the butter and brown sugar and cook on med-high heat until smooth and fully melted.

 We use more chopped pecans, brown sugar, heavy cream, cinnamon and butter for this crunchy topping.
 This really brings the whole dessert together and gives a yummy cinnamon flavor.